KenKundert/svg_schematic/README.rst

 the wire in those places where it should not be shown.
 This makes it simpler to wire up a schematic as you don't need separate wires between a string of components that all fall in a line.
 Rather, you would just specify the wire first, and then it will run underneath the components.
-This trick works as lone as long as you do not specify the schematic background as 'none'.
+This trick works as long as you do not specify the schematic background as 'none'.

-Components have a *t* attribute that contains the coordinates of the terminals.
-It is an array that tends to follow several conventions, the SPICE order and outputs first.
-If there is a pair of terminals, the top or right would be given first.
-In addition, select components place their terminal locations into named attributes.
+Components generally place the location of their principle coordinates and the location of all their pins into named attributes.

 Resistor